bobdabear/lightweight-diamond/README.md

 -   In order for users to clearly distinguish and interact with a specific orderbook among orderbooks for various token pairs, a different address is required for each orderbook as an access point.
 -   Each orderbook must have its own data storage and store real-time prices and orders in different storage, but share functionality.

-And also our orderbook also can mint that NFTs, similar to LP tokens, must be issued to separate addresses.
-And the NFT will use the same address as the orderbook for pair identification
+And also our orderbook also can mint some NFTs that are similar to LP tokens, and which must be issued to separate addresses.
+The NFT will use the same address as the orderbook for pair identification.

-For this purpose, this is an example of factoryizing a diamond contract called an orderbook.
+For this purpose, this is an example of factory a diamond contract called an orderbook.

 `Market.sol (Diamond)` : A market contract serves several functions for the market and includes common orderbook facets.
 `Orderbook.sol (Facade)` : It is a contract that does not itself have a facet for implementing any functionality.
 The facade only has the address of the parent diamond contract, and the parent holds the facade's facet instead.